-- (6) Whenever parking lots abut or lie within 30 feet of a street right-of-way, an opaque masonry (excluding concrete block) wall or fence a minimum of three (3) feet in height shall be installed, in addition to any other landscaping requirement, adjacent to or within a required streetyard or adjacent to a street right-of-way where no streetyard is required except that: - a) A hedge may be substituted for the wall or fence in any district as long as the hedge is a minimum of two (2) feet in height at the time of planting, has the ability to achieve a height of three (3) feet during its first full growing season; and - b) A vegetated berm, a minimum of three (3) feet tall, may be substituted for-the wall, fence, or hedge.
+- (4) Whenever parking lots abut or lie within 30 feet of a street right-of-way, an opaque masonry (excluding concrete block) wall or fence a minimum of three (3) feet in height shall be installed, in addition to any other landscaping requirement, adjacent to or within a required streetyard or adjacent to a street right-of-way where no streetyard is required except that: - a) A hedge may be substituted for the wall or fence in any district, except in the TC district, as long as the hedge is a minimum of two (2) feet in height at the time of planting, has the ability to achieve a height of three (3) feet during its first full growing season; and - b) A vegetated berm, a minimum of three (3) feet tall, may be substituted for a portion of the wall, fence, or hedge, except in the TC district. - (6) Planting areas shall be a minimum of seven (7) feet in width, measured from back-of-curb to back-of-curb, when used to separate and screen parking aisles. - (7) A minimum five (5) foot planted area shall be provided between any new building and any paved surface.